Author: DigitalEuroNews

 Read More

-First Abu Dhabi Bank (FAB) has partnered with Mastercard to launch a mobile-first virtual corporate card solution for businesses in the UAE, as demand grows for faster and more digital B2B payment tools, according to FF News.
-The new offering allows companies and government entities to issue virtual corporate cards instantly and provision them directly into mobile wallets, removing the need for physical cards.
-The cards can be used for both online and in-store payments across Mastercard’s acceptance network, supporting contactless transactions and real-time spend management.
-For corporates, the key benefit is control.
-Virtual cards can be created for specific…
+First Abu Dhabi Bank has partnered with Mastercard to launch a mobile-first virtual corporate card solution for businesses in the United Arab Emirates, as demand accelerates for faster and more digital business-to-business payment tools.
+The initiative was first reported by FF News and highlights how corporate payments are becoming a strategic priority for banks and payment networks.
+The new solution allows companies and government entities to issue virtual corporate cards instantly and provision them directly into mobile wallets, eliminating the need for physical cards.
+According to FF News, the cards can be used for both online and in-store transactions across…

 Read More